SuperHackio/SMG2-FPSCounterLayout/README.md

 On the [Releases](https://github.com/SuperHackio/SMG2-FPSCounterLayout/releases) page, you can find a pre-compile file.
 This is for hacks that don't use any other Syati code (like Project Template).

 ## Special Thanks
-Special thanks to [Galaxy Master](https://github.com/MasterofGalaxies) for helping me figure out the math needed to calculate the FPS.
+to [Galaxy Master](https://github.com/MasterofGalaxies) for helping me figure out the math needed to calculate the FPS.